lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   the ssh scheme, and configure your GitHub account with the necessary keys.
 The uri will then have the form: ``ssh://git@github.com/account/project.git``

+  Since version 0.10.0, dbuild will try to fetch from the remote git repositories the minimum amount of information possible, creating a shallow copy with the single commit related to the branch, tag, or pull request required.

+  Some projects may rely on the full git history in order to determine the latest tag used, or to build their version number.
+In that case, you can request a full clone by specifying a query portion `?shallow=false` in the git repo URI.
+If both a fragment and a query portions are present, the query must come last, as in `git://some.server.com/repo.git#branch?shallow=false`.
+  Please note that if a commit hash is specified in the URI, a full clone will be used in any case.

 set-version
   This component is optional, and normally not used.
 During compilation, dbuild automatically generates a special version string that is used while producing the various artifacts of each